gordbegli/dotfiles/prompts.md

 ```

 ```
-Create stacked bar chart for each _full_ week, where each week starts on Monday.
+Create stacked bar chart for each week, where each week starts on Monday.
 The stacked bar chart should have 4 categories... meditation, exercise, learning, and other.
 Calculate these as percentages of cumulative hours per week.
 ```